raojay7/Awesome-LLMs-Data-AI/README.md

 # Awesome-LLMs-Data-AI
-# A Survey on Data-centric AI
+# A Survey on Data-centric LLMs: From Creation to Application.

 <div align="center">